pawkol/etl_project/README.md

 # etl_project
-This is the documentation to show how it works Wheather data etl. test
+This is the documentation to show how it works Wheather data etl.